nvim-pack/nvim-spectre/README.md

     )
 ```

 - What if I have remapped keys in my neovim config?

 > [Spectre hardcodes some mappings in order to work correctly](https://github.com/nvim-pack/nvim-spectre/blob/1abe23ec9b7bc3082164f4cb842d521ef70e080e/lua/spectre/init.lua#L175).
 You can remap them as described above.
 You are allowed to create as many mappings as you want.
 For name and description choose any value. 'map' and 'cmd' are the only important fields.

+- Is spectre compatible with the plugin mini.animate?

+> Yes, but only if you set `opts = { open = { enable = false } }` on `mini.animate`, otherwise it will cause serious issues preventing spectre from opening/closing.

 - Why is it called Spectre?